toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/_index.md

 ---
 title: "teddyCloud"
-"teddyCloud is an open source replacement server for the tonies cloud."
+description: "teddyCloud is an open source replacement server for the tonies cloud."
 bookCollapseSection: true
 headless: true
 ---